carpescientiam/CAES-optimization/README.rst

 2. Application use
 -------------------

 The command lines as described below will provide some guidance how to use the model.
-It shows how you create a plant and which methodes the created plant provides.
+It shows how you can create a plant and which methodes the created plant provides.

 To creat a diabatic operating plant "caes" without a recuperator and a compression power of 60 MW, an expansion power of 321 MW and a cavern capacity of 310000 m^3 write: